Searching ...

 students actively listening during a class

 Starting with public K-12 education, Seminole County in the northeast Orlando metro is one the consistently best-ranked school districts in the state.
 Numerous programs address career and college readiness, STEM education, and IB coursework.
-Orange and Osceola Counties consistently make “B” grades, with some “A” ratings in their history.
-They have individual high-performing schools, like the Orlando Science Middle-High Charter, which was no. 30 in the US News and World Report Florida state rankings.
+Orange County and Osceola County consistently make “B” grades, with some “A” ratings in their history.
+They have individual high-performing public schools, like the Orlando Science Middle-High Charter, which was no. 30 in the US News and World Report Florida state rankings.
 Osceola County School of Arts came in no. 35 in the state.
+Private schools are also high quality, with Trinity Preparatory School leading the Niche.com ranking for 2024.

 How about a college education?
 Orlando is home to the University of Central Florida, with its large, urbanized campus serving over 60,000 undergraduate students alone.
 It’s one of the state’s largest schools by enrollment.
 It runs 10 regional campuses and graduate school programs.